iflamed/schedule/README.md

 `Fridays()`  |  Limit the task to Friday
 `Saturdays()`  |  Limit the task to Saturday
 `Days(d ...time.Weekday)`  |  Limit the task to specific days
-`Between(start, end string)`  |  Limit the task to run between start and end times `UnlessBetween(start, end string)`  |  Limit the task to not run between start and end times `When(when WhenFunc)`  |  Limit the task based on a truth test
+`Between(start, end string)`  |  Limit the task to run between start and end time `UnlessBetween(start, end string)`  |  Limit the task to not run between start and end time `When(when WhenFunc)`  |  Limit the task based on a truth test

 ### Schedule example